For Businesses Impacted by COVID-19

-Do you own a business with 0-5 employees? * RE-OPENED *
+Do you own a business with 0-5 employees? * CLOSED *

 The City has established a COVID-19 Resiliency Fund to offer emergency grants of up to $10K for small businesses impacted by the pandemic.
 128 small businesses from 29 neighborhoods across the City were awarded grants in Phase One.
-A new phase of the program is now open.
-Sole-proprietors without employees are now eligible to apply.
+Phase 2 is now closed.

 This program is funded by generous donations to the Give2SF COVID-19 Response and Recovery Fund ♡ Give2SF a public-private partnership.
 Contribute here.